7th Armored Division Document Repository

 1944-10 (October 1944) - Holland

 October began with the continuing attacks by the Division at Overloon, which continued back and forth until 7 October, with heavy casualties.
 The Division then moved from XIX Corps, First U. S. Army to VIII Corps, Second British Army, where they remained for the rest of the month.
-Combat was engaged with attacks by Division elements (including 38 AIB) at Griendstveen.
+Combat was engaged with attacks by Division elements (including 38 AIB) at Griendtsveen.
 The Division then went into a defensive role west of Meijel.
 It was through Meijel that the Germans launched a large counter-attack on 28 October, which began fierce combat that lasted into November, with heavy casualties.

 NOTE: There are very significant post-war studies included for this month.
 Either click here or scroll down past the specific units to see these studies.